-(\)We have a history of net losses.
+()We have a history of net losses.
 We expect to continue to incur net losses and we may not achieve or maintain profitability.

 To date, we have not sold, or received approval to sell, any pharmaceutical products.
 We do not expect to sell any pharmaceutical products for at least the next several years.
 Our net losses were approximately \$9.0 million, \$9.2 million and \$16.5 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-As of March 31, 2017, we had incurred cumulative net losses totaling approximately \$416.6 million.
+As of June 30, 2017, we had incurred cumulative net losses totaling approximately \$419.9 million.
 Moreover, we expect that our net losses will continue and may increase for the foreseeable future.
 We may not be able to achieve projected results if we generate lower revenues or receive lower investment income than expected, or we incur greater expenses than expected, or all of the above.
 Currently our revenues are largely dependent on manufacturing and research services performed under our license agreement with Astellas.
 That revenue may decrease once the ASP0113 trials are complete or in the event that the development of the ASP0113 program ceases.
+If this were to occur and if we are unable to enter into additional manufacturing services arrangements with other parties, our revenues from manufacturing activities would not cover our costs of maintaining our manufacturing capabilities, which could increase our net losses.
 We may never generate sufficient product revenue to become profitable.
 We also expect to have quarter-to-quarter fluctuations in revenues, expenses, and losses, some of which could be significant.

-We may need additional capital in the future.
+()We may need additional capital in the future.
 If additional capital is not available, we may have to curtail or cease operations.

 We may need to raise more money to continue the research and development necessary to bring our products to market and to establish marketing and additional manufacturing capabilities.
 We may seek additional funds through public and private stock offerings, government contracts and grants, arrangements with corporate collaborators, borrowings under lines of credit or other sources.
-We currently have on file a shelf registration statement that allows us to raise up to an aggregate of \$100.0 million from the sale of common stock, preferred stock, debt securities and/or warrants.
+We currently have on file a shelf registration statement that allows us to raise up to an aggregate of \$99.7 million from the sale of common stock, preferred stock, debt securities and/or warrants.
 However, we may not be able to raise additional funds on favorable terms, or at all.
 Conditions in the credit markets and the financial services industry may make equity and debt financing more difficult to obtain, and may negatively impact our ability to complete financing transactions.
 To the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution.
 Any debt financing, if available, may involve restrictive covenants, such as limitations on our ability to incur additional indebtedness and other operating restrictions that could adversely impact our ability to conduct our business.

 In October 2016, we also entered into an At-The-Market Issuance Sales Agreement, or the ATM Agreement, with IFS Securities, Inc. (doing business as Brinson Patrick, a division of IFS Securities, Inc.), or BP, under which we may issue and sell up to \$10.0 million of shares of our common stock from time to time.
-To date we have not sold any shares of our common stock under the ATM Agreement.
+As of June 30, 2017, there was \$9.7 million of our common stock available to be sold under the BP ATM Agreement.
 However, BP is not obligated to sell any shares that we may request to be sold, and any attempt to sell shares under this facility, if made, may not be successful or generate sufficient proceeds to meet our capital requirements.